What is salary sacrificing?

 Salary sacrificing involves an agreement between an employee and employer where the employee forgoes part of their pre-tax salary in exchange for non-cash benefits such as additional superannuation contributions or a car lease.
 This arrangement reduces the employee’s taxable income, potentially offering tax savings and other financial advantages.

-Salary sacrificing is a financial arrangement where an employee chooses to give up part of their pre-tax salary in exchange for specific benefits, thereby potentially reducing their taxable income and optimizing their financial planning.
+Salary sacrificing is a financial arrangement where an employee chooses to give up part of their pre-tax salary in exchange for specific benefits, thereby potentially reducing their taxable income and optimising their financial planning.

 Does Salary Sacrificing Provide Significant Tax Savings?